ADVOCACY

 Advocacy with “local stakeholders"

-Local stakeholders have lot of influence on sex workers’ life and their occupation, which includes landlord/landladies, madams, pimps, shop owners, local club members, and members of local political parties and other influential persons who live in the vicinity of red light areas.
-It has been witnessed that the sex workers are systematically harassed by local clubs who demand excessive subscription for pujasor other festivals.Landlords often unreasonably evict them from their rented houses.
-In additionto that abusive behavior by their babus, or lover is a pretty common.When such kind of incident happens and the situation goes against the interest of the sex workers and their children, DMSC took all efforts to negotiate with relevant stake-holders to solve the problem.
+Local stakeholders have lot of influence on sex workers’ life and their occupation, which includes landlord/landladies, madams, pimps, shop owners, local club members, and members of local political parties and other influential persons who live in the vicinity of red-light areas.
+It has been witnessed that the sex workers are systematically harassed by local clubs who demand excessive subscription for pujas or other festivals.Landlords often unreasonably evict them from their rented houses.
+In additionto that abusive behaviour by their Babus, or lover is a pretty common.When such kind of incident happens and the situation goes against the interest of the sex workers and their children, DMSC took all efforts to negotiate with relevant stake-holders to solve the problem.

 Our achievements: